 Even after 86 years, performances by the Rotorua Maori Choir still retain their power and sway.
 Their renditions of now classic songs such as ‘Pokarekare Ana’, ‘Karu Karu’ and ‘Po Atarau’ are testaments to the endurance of Māori culture and vocal art.
 In 1937, choir member Te Mauri Meihana commented on the eclectic influences on Māori music, from opera, sea shanties, church music to jazz, but maintained that the “Maori spirit” had been kept intact.
 In words that perfectly capture the tone of the Rotorua recordings, she defines this spirit as “the yearning for the past; the lament for the days and times that are no more”.

-The complete recordings of the Rotorua Māori Choir were issued digitally in 2021.
+The complete recordings of the Rotorua Māori Choir were issued digitally in 2021; the Spotify links are embedded below.

 When the Rotorua Maori Choir discs were released in 1930, they were heavily promoted by New Zealand retailers.
 Among the innovative window displays created by the retailers were those by Moore’s in Auckland, who recruited “charming Maori wahines” to sit in the window and make kete.
 Howie’s, in Newton, Auckland, exhibited a Māori pā in their shop window.